Tail risk: Tail risk measures

 Tail risk is very difficult to measure as tail events happen infrequently and with various impact.
 The most popular tail risk measures include conditional value-at-risk (CVaR) and value-at-risk (VaR).
 These measures are used both in finance and insurance industries, which tend to be highly volatile, as well as in highly reliable, safety-critical uncertain environments with heavy-tailed underlying probability distributions.

 Tail risk hedging

-Role of the global financial crisis (2007-2008)
+Role of the 2008 financial crisis

-The latest global financial crisis, which had a dramatic material impact on investment portfolios, has led to a significant increase in awareness of tail risks.
-Even highly sophisticated institutions such as American university endowments, long-established sovereign wealth funds, and highly experienced public pension plans, suffered large double digit percentage drops in value during the global financial crisis.
+The 2008 financial crisis and the Great Recession, which had a dramatic material impact on investment portfolios, led to a significant increase in awareness of tail risks.
+Even highly sophisticated institutions such as American university endowments, long-established sovereign wealth funds, and highly experienced public pension plans, suffered large double digit percentage drops in value during the Great Recession.
 According to McRandal and Rozanov (2012), losses of many broadly diversified, multi-asset class portfolios ranged anywhere from 20% to 30% in the course of just a few months.